kak-tus/nan/README.md

 fmt.Println(nullVal.ID)
 ```

-See [example](./example/README.md) to specific of easyjson generation.
+See [example](./example/README.md) to specific of easyjson, cql, sql generation.

 nan extra coommand supports any number of file names at command line.